trodix/madera-api/Documentation/Api.md

 ## Send an authenticated request

-1. Get a JWT token at `/api/login_check` with POST method
+1. Get a JWT token at `/api/login_check` with your credentials
 2. Set the **Autorization** header with: `Bearer YOUR_TOKEN`
 3. Request the ressource that you want at `/api/**`